pykao/QuantumGAN-PyTorch/README.md

-# MolGAN-PyTorch
+# QuantumGAN-PyTorch

-This is the PyTorch Implementation of [MolGAN: An implicit generative model for small molecular graphs](https://arxiv.org/abs/1805.11973)
+This is the PyTorch reimplementation of [Quantum Generative Models for Small Molecule Drug Discovery](https://arxiv.org/abs/2101.03438)

+The trained quantum-GAN from [the original repository](https://github.com/jundeli/quantum-gan) cannot generate reasonalbe molecules.

 ## Environment